 McGough has rebuilt his home where the old one burned, but he’s built it much differently.
 It has stucco siding and fire-safe vents to prevent embers from blowing into his attic.

 “And I also have a very heavy comp roof that doesn’t sustain a flame,” he says.
 He’s also worked with the Pasadena Glen Fire Safe Council to remove non-native plants and highly flammable oleander bushes.

 Mala Arthur, president of the Pasadena Glen Fire Safe Council, says protecting neighborhoods against wildfires requires more than just clearing brush.
-There is just one road into the neighborhood, and it’s very narrow for fire trucks.
+Just one road leads into the neighborhood, and it’s very narrow for fire trucks.
 Arthur says the council organized emergency communications to instantly notify the neighborhood when fire breaks out.
-“It sends out text, emails, phone calls, whatever else people can get all at the same time,” she says.
+“It sends out texts, emails, phone calls, whatever else people can get all at the same time,” says Arthur.

 The messages can be targeted to different parts of the neighborhood to avoid a traffic jam on the road leading out of the community.
 Tim Eldridge, vice president of the Pasadena Glen Fire Safe Council, says the system has been in place four years, but it hasn’t been needed yet.
 Eldridge also lost his home to the Altadena fire.

 “You have to accept the fact that the fire department may never show up in your neighborhood,” says Eldridge.
 “That’s what the fire safe council is really for is to tell people you can’t put this on someone else.
 You have to take personal responsibility for it.”